-For the Year, the aggregate purchases attributable to the five largest suppliers of the Group were approximately 86% of the total purchases of the Group, and the largest supplier accounted for approximately 39% of the Group's total purchases.
-The aggregate amount of turnover attributable to the five largest customers of the Group was less than 30% of the total turnover of the Group.
+For the Year, the aggregate purchases attributable to the five largest suppliers of the Group were approximately 84% of the total purchases of the Group, and the largest supplier accounted for approximately 38% of the Group's total purchases.
+The aggregate revenue attributable to the five largest customers of the Group was approximately 76% of the total revenue of the Group, and the largest customer accounted for approximately 46% of the Group's total revenue.

-None of the Directors and their respective close associates or any Shareholders (who to the knowledge of the Directors owned more than 5% of the Company's issued share capital) had any interest in any of the Group's five largest suppliers as at 31 March 2022.
+None of the Directors occupying the positions during the Year and their respective close associates or any Shareholders (who to the knowledge of the Directors owned more than 5% of the Company's issued share capital) had any interest in any of the Group's five largest suppliers or five largest customers as at 31 March 2023.